drts01/notes/stackedit/presentations/2018-py-pkging.md

 * sdist provides metadata and source files
 * bdist removes the build step before installing
 * 2012 wheel provides a simpler interface between the build system and the installer.
-* wheel is the st
+* wheel is the current standard for a distribution

 ## Publishing Today